-AWS PrivateLink increases the security of data shared with cloud-based applications by eliminating the need to expose data to the public Internet.
+AWS PrivateLink increases the security of data shared with cloud-based applications by eliminating the exposure of data to the public Internet.
 AWS PrivateLink provides private connectivity between VPCs, AWS services, and on-premises applications, securely on the Amazon network.
 AWS PrivateLink makes it easy to connect services across different accounts and VPCs to significantly simplify the network architecture.

 Secure Your Traffic

 Connect your VPCs to services in AWS in a secure and scalable manner with AWS PrivateLink.
 AWS PrivateLink traffic doesn't traverse the Internet, reducing the exposure to threat vectors such as brute force and distributed denial-of-service attacks.
 Use private IP connectivity and security groups so that your services function as though they were hosted directly on your private network.

 Simplify Network Management

 Significantly simplify your internal network architecture with AWS PrivateLink.
 Connect services across different accounts, and VPCs within your own organization, with no need for firewall rules, path definitions, or route tables.
 There is no longer a need to configure an Internet gateway or a VPC peering connection.

 More easily migrate traditional on-premises applications to SaaS offerings hosted in the cloud with AWS PrivateLink.
 Since your data does not get exposed to the Internet where it can be compromised, you can migrate and use more cloud services with the confidence that your traffic remains secure and compliant with regulations.
 You no longer have to choose between using a service and exposing your critical data to the Internet.

 Securely Access SaaS Applications